Germany, EU reach agreement in combustion engine row

 An initial proposal by European Union member countries on new carbon dioxide emission standards for cars had been postponed amid opposition from Germany.
 The EU had wanted to ban the sale of all new cars with combustion engines from 2035.

-Germany had demanded an exemption for cars that burn e-fuels, arguing that such fuels can be produced using renewable energy and carbon captured from the air so they wouldn’t spew further climate-changing emissions into the atmosphere.
+Germany had demanded an exemption for cars that burn e-fuels, arguing that they are carbon neutral when produced using renewable energy and carbon captured from the air so they wouldn’t spew further climate-changing emissions into the atmosphere.

 Wissing said they had agreed on concrete procedural steps and that a specific timetable has been made binding.
 “We want the process to be completed by fall 2024,” he added.